Treating Ocular Surface Disease with Scleral Lenses

 At Scleral Lens and Keratoconus Center at Issaquah Eyeworks, we regularly diagnose, treat and manage the different types of ocular surface disease to help patients experience clear, healthy vision again.
-Our Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang has the experience and proven treatment options you need to find relief from OSD.
+Our Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang has the experience and proven treatment options you need to find relief from OSD.

 If you have OSD and are interested in scleral lenses, Scleral Lens and Keratoconus Center at Issaquah Eyeworks can help.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.